Tripper98/IA_DEV/README.md

+### Authors: CHBAB Khalid & DRIOUCHE Adnane

 # README of the Developmental AI for ROS project
 This repository provides code for practicing developmental AI in the [ROS](https://www.ros.org/) environment.

 world.py provides the general framework for implementing a developmental agent and testing it in rudimentary environments.